gift56/Social-World/README.md

 ## Setup

-To setup this project First step is to run `"npm i"` to install necessary packages.
-After package installation `"npm run dev "` to run localhost on port 3000 in your browser.
+To setup this project First step is to clone this repository on github https://atcwebsite-omega.vercel.app/
-// build the project
-`"npm run build"`

 ## Usage